ck9sky/bstest/README.md

 bstest is a Django project for testing Bootstrap 4 (or whichever version of bootstrap you install). *I created this from Treehouse course in Bootstrap 4 in Fall 2017.
 Lots of good boostrap examples here.*

+### Django debug toolbar:

+Django debug toolbar is nice Django app for development

+### Django layout.html:

+The templates folder has index.html, which in Django terms "extends"  layout.html.
+You find the <link> to bootstrapcdn.com in layout.html, but the interesting bootstrap code is in index.html

+### Warning, this is not a static site:

+You have to download Python and install Django and Django apps to use this site as below

 ### Instructions for unix/aix command line:

 1. clone this repo ... see GitHub docs ... git clone <URL for this repo>